 The Chip - MLSoC™

-Designed with low power needs and support for fast inferencing, Sima.ai’s AI accelerator chipset has performance ranges between 50-200 TOPS, or theoretical operations per second, at 5-20 Watts - an industry first at 10 TOPS per Watt, according to Sima.ai.
+Designed with low power needs and support for fast inferencing, Sima.ai’s AI accelerator chip has performance ranges between 50-200 TOPS, or theoretical operations per second, at 5-20 Watts - an industry first at 10 TOPS per Watt, according to Sima.ai.

 Combining traditional compute IP from Arm, the Arm Cortex-A65 CPU, with the company’s own machine learning accelerator and dedicated vision accelerator, and combining multiple machine learning accelerator mosaics through a proprietary interconnect, the chipset can theoretically be scaled up to 400 TOPS at 40 Watts.